 Part IV is currently the main law relating to litter in Wales.
 It makes it an offence to drop litter and places duties on local authorities and others to keep highways clear of litter.
 Some of the law about litter in Part IV will be replaced when new provisions in the Anti-social Behaviour, Crime and Policing Act 2014 are brought into force.

 Regulations made under the Pollution Prevention and Control Act 1999 are the main way by which European Union law on waste is implemented - for example, the law on landfill and incineration.

 The Waste (Wales) Measure 2010 (passed by the National Assembly for Wales) contains, among others things, recycling targets for Welsh local authorities and powers for the Welsh Ministers (not yet used) to prohibit specified types of waste being put into landfill sites.

-The Welsh Government introduced the Environment (Wales) Bill into the National Assembly for Wales in May 2015.
-It proposes new powers for the Welsh Ministers in relation to waste recycling (including the separate collection of waste) and food waste treatment.
+The Environment (Wales) Act 2016 gives powers to the Welsh Ministers in relation to waste recycling (including the separate collection of waste) and food waste treatment.

 The Assembly has legislative competence in relation to the prevention, reduction, collection, management, treatment and disposal of waste.